Caring for Children Since 1944

 In 2005, we opened our current building near Sentara Leigh Hospital.
 Since moving to the new Home, the children have spent 25 percent fewer days out at the hospital.
-The excellent care and caring they receive here is key, and the bright and beautiful building with more space and the latest systems contributes to that care.
+The excellent care they receive here is key, and the bright and beautiful building with more space and the latest systems contributes to that care.

 Through the years, the number of children and young adults that St. Mary’s cares for has grown, from a dozen to as many as 100.
 The age limit grew, too, from 6 years to 21.
 In 2013, after more than six decades of helping children, St. Mary’s began caring for adults over 21 as well with the opening of The Albero House.